srele96/sk-experiments/javascript/experiments/proxy-to-webpack-dev-server/README.md

 # Using Proxy setup ReactJS, Webpack Dev Server, Fast Refresh, NodeJS express, and a template engine

-Using a proxy to the working setup of ReactJS with Webpack Dev Server, Fast Refresh, NodeJS Express, and a Template Engine
+I will use a proxy for the working setup of ReactJS with Webpack Dev Server, Fast Refresh, NodeJS Express, and a Template Engine.

 ## What if I have a traditional server and want to add the part of the page to be in react?